Brich9/MiniShell/README.md

 ## A replicated version of a linux based shell, Myshell, written in C.
-Emulates a linux based shell that adheres to the following restrictions and criteria:
+Emulates a linux based shell that adheres to the following criteria:

-* Create six built-in functions
+* Created six built-in functions:
   * exit
   * cd
   * pwd